+This post features “extinct attraction” photos of Spaceship Earth from EPCOT Center at Walt Disney World.
 Spaceship Earth is an 18-story geodesic sphere that serves as the main icon for Epcot, as well as an attraction based upon the history and significance of human communication that has been sponsored by various AT&T entities and, presently, Seimens.
+Although Spaceship Earth isn’t extinct in the sense that it’s totally gone, the original version of it is extinct, as well as some of its original entrance-area exterior look.
 Spaceship Earth has seen some of its show scenes, narrators, and soundtrack change over the years, but its message remains the same, as does the basic look of the exterior of the geodesic sphere (no, it is not a “giant golf ball”) housing the attraction.

 Although Spaceship Earth doesn’t have the same loyal following as Journey into Imagination or Horizons, this is likely because Spaceship Earth still exists, albeit as a different incarnation of the attraction, whereas the latter two attractions are gone completely.
 We tend to appreciate what we don’t have more than what we do.